tirthankar-44/Image-Colorizer/README.md

 This is an Deep Learning-based project which attempts to colorize black-and-white images.

-The system has been considered as a classification problem, and implemented using a CNN(Convolutional Neural Network), and results have been obtained by using 2 different models.
+The system has been considered as a classification problem, and implemented using a CNN(Convolutional Neural Network), and results have been obtained by using 2 different models, both of which have proven to be quite accurate.

 2 examples are given as follows: